TyPetrochko/killbot_hellscape/README.md

 Connection bug:
 * Suddenly, UV4L will close data channel.
 Then it closes video stream.
 * ONLY happens when going over a network boundary.
+* Decreasing video resolution has no effect
+  * However - there's also no decrease in resolution!
+I think we're overflowing our send buffers
+* Decreasing data channel send rate has no effect

 # API
 ```javascript